research

 My research guided by intersectionality, transnational feminism, and other critical theories seeks to

-- understand existing societal biases within LLMs and multimodal models, how they present in downstream tasks, and how they affect users
+- understand existing societal biases (both implicit and explicit) within generative AI, how they present in downstream tasks, and how they affect users

 - develop robust algorithms, frameworks, and evaluations to mitigate and address these biases within existing systems and in downstream tasks